Website Legal Requirements in Australia: What Legals Does Your Website Need?

 2. Do you publish information, suggestions, recommendations or advice on your website?

 Or do you link to other websites that make recommendations, offer advice or similar?
-If you do, you should consider protecting yourself from visitors to your website who rely on your information and then try and sue you.
+If you do, you should consider protecting yourself from visitors to your website who rely on your information and then try to sue you.
 You can do this with a Website Disclaimer.

 You never know; the information you publish could be outdated, any advice you offer may be misused or misinterpreted by your visitors, and so on.
 Again, most websites provide information, so you should probably have a general Website Disclaimer to protect yourself and your business.